About

 Dr. Sanjay Ruparelia

-His major publications include Divided We Govern: coalition politics in modern India (Hurst and Oxford University Press, 2015); The Indian Ideology: three responses to Perry Anderson (edited; Permanent Black, 2015); and Understanding India’s New Political Economy: a great transformation? (co-edited; Routledge, 2011).
-He has published a range of papers in edited volumes and academic journals (Comparative Politics, Economic & Political Weekly, International Journal for Politics, Culture and Society, Pacific Affairs, South Asia), as well as general essays and opinion pieces in international media (Dissent, Global Policy, Globe and Mail, Hindustan Times, Indian Express, Open Canada, Policy Options, The Conversation, and Toronto Star).
+He is the author of Divided We Govern: coalition politics in modern India (Hurst & Oxford University Press, 2015), a study of the rise and fall of the broader Indian left; editor of The Indian Ideology: three responses to Perry Anderson (Permanent Black, 2015), which highlights the persistence and inadequacy of standard Western tropes for understanding the trajectory of secularism, democracy and nationalism in the postcolonial world; and co-editor of Understanding India’s New Political Economy: a great transformation?
+(Routledge, 2011).
+He has also published a range of articles and essays in edited volumes (Cambridge, Harvard, Oxford, Routledge), scholarly journals (Comparative Politics, Economic & Political Weekly, International Journal for Politics, Culture and Society, Pacific Affairs and South Asia) and periodical magazines (Dissent, Open Canada and Policy Options).

-Sanjay is a co-chair of the Participedia network, which examines democratic innovations around the world <participedia.net>; an associate editor of Pacific Affairs and the Oxford Encyclopedia of Asian Politics; and a country expert for V-Dem: the Varieties of Democracy Project.
-He co-hosts On the Frontlines of Democracy, a monthly public lecture series, with the Toronto Public Library.
+Sanjay serves as a co-chair of Participedia, a research network that studies democratic innovations around the world; associate editor of the Oxford Encyclopedia of Asian Politics; contributing editor for Indian Politics and Policy; editorial board member of Pacific Affairs; and editorial associate for Constellations: an international journal of critical and democratic theory.
+He co-hosts On the Frontlines of Democracy, a monthly podcast and lecture series with TMU School of Journalism and the Toronto Public Library, respectively.

-Prior to TMU, Sanjay was an Associate Professor of Politics at the New School for Social Research, and Assistant Director of the South Asia Institute and Lecturer in International and Public Affairs at Columbia University, in New York.
+Sanjay was previously Associate Professor of Politics, and Faculty Advisor to the India China Institute, at the New School for Social Research, and Assistant Director of the South Asia Institute and Lecturer in International and Public Affairs at Columbia University, in New York, USA.

 Want to get in touch?